miafrontendx/miafrontendx/README.md

 **`Frontend/React Developer | UI/UX Designer`**

-Hi there, I'm a frontend developer who build functionally ✨aesthetic✨ websites using **React/Next.js** and **TypeScript**.
+Hi there, I'm a frontend developer who build functionally ✨aesthetic✨ websites using **React/Next.js**.
 I'm also a multilingual who speak English (fluent), Japanese (JLPT N2) and Chinese (native).
 Feel free to reach out to me via ✉︎ miafrontend@gmail.com for collaborations, opportunities, or just to have a random conversation.

 ## 🧰 Skills & Tools